 Do you own a business?

-If you own a part of a business along with several other people, life insurance can be set up in a way to fund a “buy-sell agreement”.
+If you own a business jointly with several other people, life insurance can be set up in a way to fund a “buy-sell agreement”.
 This gives the surviving business owners the option to buy the deceased owner’s stake in the business at a pre-agreed upon price.
-It essentially allows the remaining owners to keep ownership of the business and the deceased’s family to receive compensation for their stake in the business without disruption.
+It essentially allows the remaining owners to keep ownership of the business, and the deceased’s family to receive compensation for their stake in the business, without disruption.

 As you can see, plenty of people may need some life insurance.
 How much and what kind do you need?
 It varies by person and by the estimate of your future obligations.
-There are several online calculators available that can help you determine a sufficient amount or you can discuss with your insurance agent.
+There are several online calculators available that can help you determine a sufficient amount or you can discuss with your insurance agent or one of BrightDime’s coaches.unt or you can discuss with your insurance agent.